I’m embarrassed to admit this, but full transparency is what we offer around here.

 Proper mulching will also reduce your responsibility because it’ll help contain moisture and reduce weeds.

-Herbs are another awesome low-maintenance variety of plant to grow.
+Herbs are another amazing low-maintenance variety of plants to grow.
 In my experience, with proper mulching, weeds can be greatly reduced in your herb garden.

 The mulch also helps maintain proper moisture which reduces your workload as well.
 If your herbs bolt, and you’re busy, let them go.